What are the Hospital hours?

 What forms of payment do you accept?

-Debit Cards, MasterCard, Visa, American Express, electronic transfers and cash.
+Debit Cards, MasterCard, Visa, American Express, and cash.

 Can I make payments?